onera/paradigm/training/Python/01_Introduction/introduction.md

 How is a mesh read in parallel?
 </span>*

-In this section we will study the block-distributed approach will having a look at how a parallel mesh read is done.
+In this section we will study the block-distributed approach by having a look at how a mesh is read in parallel.
 We will do this as an interactive game.
 Some of you have a number on your table.
 This number represents the identifier of an MPI rank.
 On the front table, we have laid out tokens representing mesh data stored in a file.